Friday, October 1, 2021

-It is believed that weight gain occurs due to the fact that nicotine can act as an appetite suppressant.
-And this means that once you quit, you will feel hungrier than normal due to the absence of continual nicotine into your body.
+It is believed that weight gain occurs because nicotine can act as an appetite suppressant.
+And this means that once you quit, you will feel hungrier than normal due to the absence of continual nicotine in your body.
 In addition to this, nicotine can also speed up your body's metabolism, and when you stop smoking this metabolism slows back down, and you will need fewer calories than before.
 This is because your body is no longer burning calories at the same speedy rate as it was before.

 Finally, you might also put on weight as you may start to replace the physical action of smoking (hand to mouth action) with snacking instead.

-In order to minimise weight gain, there are some steps you can take which focus on healthy eating and regular exercise.
+To minimise weight gain, there are some steps you can take that focus on healthy eating and regular exercise.

-In order to keep your metabolism moving at a good rate, be sure to exercise regularly.
-Walking, jogging, cycling and swimming are all good low-impact cardio exercises that will help.
+To keep your metabolism moving at a good rate, be sure to exercise regularly.
+Walking, jogging, cycling and swimming are all good low-impact cardio exercise that will help.

 While you may have been able to eat more before, and burn off the calories quicker, be mindful that as your metabolism slows you may want to eat smaller portion sizes.